Bank of Montreal : SEC Filing (424B2) - Primary Offering Prospectus | MarketScreener

 The Notes will be our unsecured obligations and will not be savings accounts or deposits that are insured by the United States Federal Deposit Insurance Corporation, the Deposit Insurance Fund, the Canada Deposit Insurance Corporation or any other governmental agency or instrumentality or other entity.

-We expect to deliver the Notes through the facilities of The Depository Trust Company on or about September 29, 2020.
+We will deliver the Notes through the facilities of The Depository Trust Company on September 29, 2020.

 We may use this pricing supplement in the initial sale of Notes.
 In addition, BMO Capital Markets Corp. ('BMOCM') or another of our affiliates may use this pricing supplement in market-making transactions in any Notes after their initial sale.
 Unless our agent or we inform you otherwise in the confirmation of sale, this pricing supplement is being used in a market-making transaction.

 The public offering price will include accrued interest from September 29, 2020, if settlement occurs after that date.
-BMOCM will purchase the Notes from us on the settlement date at prices that are expected to range from 99.25% to 99.75% of the principal amount.
+BMOCM will purchase the Notes from us on the settlement date at a purchase price equal to 99.50% of the principal amount.

 BMO CAPITAL MARKETS